e-n-f/datamaps/README.md

 <dt>-a</dt>
 <dd>Turn off anti-aliasing</dd>

-<dt>-1</dt>
-<dd>Draw every pixel at every zoom level.
-Zoom level 0 will be intolerably slow.
-Does not automatically adjust the brightness ramp.
-Use -e instead.</dd>

-<dt>-4</dt>
-<dd>Drop 3/4 of the pixels instead of half of them with every zoom out from the base level.
-Low zooms look terrible.
-Does not automatically adjust the brightness ramp.
-Use -e instead.</dd>

 <dt>-M</dt>
 <dd>Mercator compensation.
 This raises the brightness at high latitudes.
 It ought to
 change the dot size instead.</dd>